jburgy/jburgy.github.io/docs/_posts/2022-05-28-what-is-forth.md

 ---
 ## Or How I Stopped Complaining about the CPython Bytecode Compiler?

-Python is an interpreted language but that interpretation happens in two largely indepedent stages.
+Python is an interpreted language but that interpretation happens in two largely independent stages.
 Python code is first "compiled" to an intermediate bytecode representation.
 That intermediate representation is then executed by a [virtual machine](https://github.com/python/cpython/blob/main/Python/ceval.c).
 The whole thing is quite fascinating and I recommend Anthony Shaw's [CPython Internals](https://realpython.com/products/cpython-internals-book/) book if you'd like to dig deeper.
 This is not, however, the topic of this post.
-This post is going to discuss what we can do about the fact that the python compiler performs [barely any optimizations](https://nullprogram.com/blog/2019/02/24/).
+This post is going to discuss what we can do about the fact that the Python compiler performs [barely any optimizations](https://nullprogram.com/blog/2019/02/24/).

 There's no need to repeat Chris Wellons' arguments but an example will ground the conversation: